CAÑO NEGRO LODGE

-A two-hour air charter northeast from Las Palomas/Los Guadales or Santa Cruz lands you at the Rio Negro/Rio San Simon fishing area and Caño Negro Lodge (southern Amazon).
-Here in freshwater’s amazing new fishing frontier, renowned tropical species such as peacock bass, payara, pacu and surubi catfish are found in great numbers—all accessed from the same lodge.
+A two-hour air charter northeast from Las Palomas/Los Guaduales or Santa Cruz will land you at the Rio Negro/Rio San Simon fishing area and Caño Negro Lodge (southern Amazon basin), owned by operated by Roberto Aponte and Andres Petricevic, superb outfitters and friends.
+Here in freshwater fishing’s most amazing new frontier, renowned tropical species such as giant arapaima (some over 100 pounds!), peacock bass, payara, pacu and surubi catfish are found in great numbers— and all accessed from the same lodge.

 While fishing, anglers always enjoy the picturesque surroundings and abundant wildlife.
 You will see macaws, parrots, storks, geese, ducks and unique animal species such as caiman and capybara in the midst of the surrounding 4.5 million acre nature preserve.

 Prime Time – Fishing: mid-July through October

 For both conventional tackle and fly fishing, Caño Negro Lodge boasts the most productive multi-species fishing in South America – and perhaps the world.
 The mighty saber-tooth payara, river tiger of South America, offers the thrilling, tackle-busting fishing experience of a lifetime.
 Hailed as “tarpon on steroids”, these payara normally range from five to twenty-five pounds and can exceed 50 pounds!
 Ten to fifteen strikes per day are the norm with four or five hookups (depending on skill level).